 Conventional dairy can be problematic for numerous reasons.
-Dairy naturally contains lactose, which is an insulin-spiking sugar that can lead to weight gain.
-The acidic nature of conventional dairy products also leads to internal inflammation, which interferes with weight loss.
+Dairy naturally contains lactose, which is an insulin-spiking sugar that can lead to long term weight gain.
+The acidic nature of conventional dairy products also leads to internal inflammation, which interferes with losing weight.
 For those of you who enjoy milky products, try dairy alternatives like making “cheeses” out of various nuts, and swap out the milk for alternatives like almond milk and coconut milk — but watch out for added sweeteners.

 You might think that low-calorie and no-calorie artificial sweeteners would have little effect on weight loss.
-Studies show, however, that artificial sweeteners such as aspartame and acesulfame potassium are linked to metabolic changes that can cause diabetes and obesity.
-If you drink diet soda or consume other foods that contain artificial sweeteners, start removing these foods from your diet.
-Use natural sweeteners such as honey or stevia instead.
+Findings suggest artificial sweeteners such as aspartame and Acesulfame potassium are linked to metabolic changes that can cause diabetes and obesity.
+If you drink diet soda, consuming aspartame, or consume other foods that contain artificial sweeteners, start removing these foods from your diet.
+Use natural sugars or sweeteners such as honey or stevia instead.

 It’s surprising to think that something as seemingly healthy as dried fruit could stall weight loss, but it’s true.
 If you take a look at the ingredients in dried mangoes, papayas, pineapple, cranberries, and the like, you’ll most likely find a host of added sugars and preservatives listed.
 Any food that contains added ingredients that you can hardly pronounce — these are the things to steer clear of.

 4. Too Many Cups of Coffee